Nic30/hwt/README.md

 Automatic interface/parameter extraction is implemented take look at /hdl_toolkit/interfaces

-Libary has vhdl, verilog, vivado hls/hlx support, object from this langues (entity, architecture, package, function, module ...) can be imported and used (take look at  /hdl_toolkit/samples/) like any others.
+Libary has vhdl, verilog, vivado hls/hlx support, object from this langues (entity, architecture, package, function, module ...) can be imported and used like any others.

+There is library full of examples at https://github.com/Nic30/hwtLib.

 ## Library components